NJ Anxiety & Panic Attack Treatment

 When you need help stopping, reduce or manage your panic attacks, call a licensed professional in your area.
 Anxiety disorders are very treatable and some insurance plans cover part of the cost of cognitive behavioral therapy sessions.
 Panic attacks can be frightening and make it difficult to function at home or work.
 Some people cannot leave home, drive, have panic attacks at work, and want help take care of yourself and your family.

-Debra Feinberg, LCSW is a cognitive-behavioral therapist who provides therapy for men, women and teenagers coping with panic attacks.
+We have cognitive-behavioral therapists who provides therapy for men, women and teenagers coping with panic attacks.
 Cognitive-behavioral therapy (CBT) can help people understand and learn ways to reduce and manage their panic and anxiety attacks.
-Call 973-902-8700 if you have any questions or contact us my email.
-Let Debra know how she can help you.

 Panic Attack Treatment